Saturday-Sunday, 5 weeks (40 hours). Price: 420 leva. (Special price for students: 350 leva)

 Target audience: Java SE/ Web developers

-- Embrace the rich opportunities for rapid web and SOA application development with Spring 5 ecosystem of projects and modules;
+- Embrace the rich opportunities for rapid Java Web and SOA application development with Spring 5 ecosystem of projects and modules;

 - End-to-end web projects – develop, deploy, optimize, secure, and test production grade web applications, (micro-) services and clients with Hibernate, Spring MVC & REST;

-- Plenty of hands-on experience with Spring Boot, Hibernate, JPA, Spring MVC, Spring Data, Spring Security, Spring MVC Test framework, JUnit, Mockito, Selenium / FluentLenium;
+- Plenty of hands-on experience with Java 9, Spring Boot, Hibernate, JPA, Spring MVC, Spring Data, Spring Security, Spring MVC Test framework, JUnit, Mockito, Selenium / FluentLenium;

-- Novelties in Spring 5 WebFlux & Spring Boot 2.0 – functional reactive programming and security model, reactive event streaming.
+- Novelties in Java 8 and 9, Spring 5 WebFlux & Spring Boot 2.0 – functional reactive programming and security model, reactive event streaming.

-- Introduction to Spring – evolution of Spring framework, main features, Spring main modules.
-Introduction to Maven and Gradle.
+- Introduction to Spring – evolution of Java Spring framework, main features, Spring main modules.
+Introduction to Maven and Gradle for Java.
 Building a HelloSpring application using XML and annotation-based configurations.
 Introduction to Spring Boot – building HelloSpringMVC simple web application using spring-boot-starter-web.
-Configuring dispatcher, resolver, static resources, locale, multipart, error handling and encoding with Spring Boot and Spring embedded servlet container (Tomcat).
+Configuring dispatcher, resolver, static resources, locale, multipart, error handling and encoding with Spring Boot and Spring embedded Java servlet container (Tomcat).
 (2 h)

 - Introduction to Spring Web MVC – Spring MVC architecture: DispatcherServlet, HandlerMappingm Controller, ViewResolver, View.
 Using Thymeleaf templates to build our first page.
 Building simple controller – @Controller, @RequestMapping.
 Passing data to the View using Model, ModelMap, and ModelAndView.
 Getting data with a request parameter – @RequestParam.
 Building a sample Spring MVC application.
 (2 h)